ThomasLamprecht/ceph/ceph/doc/man/8/rbd.rst

   If configured in ``image`` mode, mirroring needs to be explicitly enabled (by ``mirror image enable`` command) on each image.
+  A namespace can be mirrored to a different namespace on the remote pool using the ``--remote-namespace`` option.

 :command:`mirror pool info` [*pool-name*]
   Show information about the pool or namespace mirroring configuration.
-  For a pool, it includes mirroring mode, peer UUID, remote cluster name, and remote client name.
-For a namespace, it includes only mirroring mode.
+  For both pools and namespaces, it includes the mirroring mode, mirror UUID and remote namespace.
+For pools, it additionally includes the site name, peer UUID, remote cluster name, and remote client name.

 :command:`mirror pool peer add` [*pool-name*] *remote-cluster-spec* Add a mirroring peer to a pool.